vis-image-management/vim-web/index.md

 # Who We Are

-VIM (Visualization and Image Data Management) is an interdisciplinary academic association of multiple institutions, research labs, university hospitals, and open source partners, working together on visualization and image data management topics for bioemdical imaging and analysis.
+VIM (Visualization and Image Data Management) is an interdisciplinary academic meeting series of multiple institutions, research labs, university hospitals, and open source partners, working together on visualization and image data management topics for bioemdical imaging and analysis.
 Our mission is to provide a platform for research and educational exchange and to join efforts in developing and standardizing data formats, platforms and interfaces for analyzing and communicating biomedical imaging data.

 {% include section.html %}